Part 2

 Wood for burning, shards of bone useful for daggers, scrappers or diggers organized in the cool and dry inner chambers.

-For generations the clan reigned from that cave.
+The clan reigned for generations from that cave.

-But now, far away in a different land, they were gathered in another cave; really, no more than a sheltered outcropping of stone.
+But now they are far away, in a much different land, gathered in another cave; really, no more than a sheltered outcropping of stone.

-The mountainous ravines they had found were comfortingly familiar and might have worked out fine as new, permanent hunting grounds were it not for the flat faces.
+Such land might serve as new, permanent hunting grounds were it not for the flat faces.

 From a hidden perch, the old alpha and the new alpha watched the flat face clan move up the river.